A 10 week course where learn to draw dynamic, moving subjects and represent their complete range of motion in a quick and fluent way

 Duration: 10 weeks

-Foundations of Drawing or equivalent experience (having a foundation in the basics of realistic drawing, such as basic perspective, proportion and shading) is required.
+Drawing the Human Form or equivalent experience (having a foundation in the basics of realistic drawing, such as basic perspective, proportion and shading) is required.

 Language requirements: You need at least intermediate level English to take this class (the teacher will use many visual examples and there will usually be students in the class who speak French and can help you if you don't understand something).

 - Some Prismacolor Col-Erase® Colored Pencils - at least 6, a set of two blue, two orange or green, and two red.
 A couple black as well are a good idea

 - A thick wood pencil like a carpenter’s pencil, or solid graphite crayon, block, or pencil, for life sketching.

 - Dark blue or black BEROL Prismacolor pencils.